Lamp Characteristics & The Halogen Cycle

 Refocus the lamp.
 Moving the lamp forward and back along its optical axis will change uniformity at the input (As well as intensity).
 Experiment first by moving the lamp back.

-Not as bright as Quartz Halogen lighting, the strength of general purpose, discrete LED lighting is long life.
+Today’s LED offering can be as much as 4x brighter than Quartz Halogen lighting.
+Additionally, LEDs exhibit an order of magnitude longer operating life.
 Red LEDs have an MTBF of 100K hrs.
 White LEDs have the shortest useful life (around 50K hrs).
 These electronic devices are heat sensitive, fluctuating output 15-20% from a cold start-up to an operating state.
 Once the device reaches an operating temperature, output stabilizes, unless the device has poor heat management design.
 If heat is not adequately dissipated, the device will start a self-destructive loop, continuing to produce more heat, and less light.
 If the condition is left unchecked, the LED output will continue to decline and fail.

-The newest LED chips are very sophisticated and very bright, as much as 2-3x brighter than halogen.
-When these new chips are combined with a fiber optic light guide, the resulting lighting package is optimal for industrial and continuous-use applications.
+When LED light sources are combined with a fiber optic light guide, the resulting lighting package is optimal for industrial and continuous-use applications.
 The output has no IR or UV component, and the input has active heat management, generous heat sink, and coupling optics to optimize performance.